Cycling in Ireland

 You ride an e-bike (also known as a pedelec) in the same way as a normal bike but with the addition of a small motor to assist your pedal power.
 An e-bike will not move unless you pedal.
 A bike powered solely by electric or other engine power is defined in Irish law as a mechanically propelled vehicle.
 You can find out more about the law on e-bikes from the Road Safety Authority.
 E-bike conversion kits are also available to convert an existing pedal bike into an e-bike.
 However these conversion kits are not covered by the Bike to Work Scheme.

 Ireland’s first dedicated greenway, the Great Western Greenway opened in 2012 and runs for 44 km, following the route of the Westport to Achill railway line which closed in 1937.

-The Waterford Greenway opened in 2017 and runs for 46 km from Waterford city to Dungarvan.
+The Waterford Greenway opened in 2017 and runs 46 km from Waterford City to Dungarvan.

-In Limerick the Great Southern Trail runs for 36 km from Rathkeale to Abbeyfeale.
+In Limerick the Great Southern Trail runs 36 km from Rathkeale to Abbeyfeale.

 Athlone, Mullingar and Longford

-In the midlands, the 40km Old Rail Trail links Athlone to Mullingar.
-At the Mullingar end the Old Rail Trail joins the Royal Canal Greenway which follows the route of the Royal Canal out of Dublin north to Clondra in Co Longford.
+The 40km Old Rail Trail in the midlands, links Athlone to Mullingar.
+At the Mullingar end, the Old Rail Trail joins the Royal Canal Greenway, which follows the route of the Royal Canal out of Dublin north to Clondra in Co Longford.

 The Royal Canal Greenway is Ireland’s longest greenway.
-Cyclists can start their greenway cycling in Dublin and bike to the midlands, choosing to go north on the Royal Canal Greenway to Longford or continue west along the Old Rail Trail to Athlone.
+Cyclists can start their greenway cycling in Dublin and bike to the midlands, going north on the Royal Canal Greenway to Longford or continuing west along the Old Rail Trail to Athlone.
 This greenway is being developed.
 Updates on progress are available at royalcanalgreenway.ie.